UniExeterRSE/intro-version-control/_episodes/17_github_issues.md

    This (remote) branch then becomes the feature branch upon which work is done to implement the issue / feature.

-3. Once you start work on the issue, create a Pull Request for the feature branch and
+3. Once you start work on the issue, create a pull request for the feature branch and
    <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue" target="_blank" rel="external noreferrer">link the PR to it</a>.